 In the spring of 1893, they responded to the bicycling craze sweeping the United States when the brothers opened a bicycle repair and sales shop.
 Business at the cycle shop did well, and it overtook the printing shop to become their primary source of income.
 While other companies produced most of the bicycles the Wrights sold, they also sold cycles made at their own shop.
 Few bicycles built by the Wrights exist today.
 The Wrights left the bicycle business in 1908.

-Visitors to Dayton Aviation Heritage National Historical Site can visit one of the original Wright Cycle shops.
+Visitors to Dayton Aviation Heritage National Historical Park can visit one of the original Wright Cycle shops.
 The building is located next to the Wright-Dunbar Interpretive Center on South Williams Street in Dayton.
 The Cycle Shop maintains Operating Hours with the Wright-Dunbar Interpretive Center.
 Guided Tours of the shop may be available during your visit.
 Please contact the park for more information about visiting the Wright Cycle Shop.

 Last updated: November 28, 2023